AnIdiotInvests/anidiotinvests.github.io/_posts/2022-02-10-banks-bonds-and-stocks-oh-my-what-to-do-with-my-money-in-2022.md

 Or they let their pet cat pick stocks and double their money monthly, which is not how you want to go about investing obviously.

-In reality, if you are serious about investing, before you even think about putting a single cent into any investment, the goal should be to read every book and listen to every podcast you can get your hands on.
-Once you have a decent working knowledge only then can you proceed to comparing different investments.
+In reality, if you are serious about investing before you even think about dropping a single cent, the goal should be to read every book and listen to every podcast you can get your hands on.
+Once you have a decent working knowledge only then can you proceed to compare different investments.

 Decent Books To Start With: (Not Affiliated)
 - The Intelligent Investor
 - The Little Book of Common Sense Investing
 - A Random Walk Down Wall Street

-Investing for the non fortune 500 CEO is simply putting your money in the place with the best odds of success and rate of return which has been tuned and tweaked to fit your risk tolerance.
+Investing for the non-fortune 500 CEO is simply putting your money in the place with the best odds of success and rate of return which has been tuned and tweaked to fit your risk tolerance.
 Nothing more, nothing less, otherwise it is simply glorified gambling.
 This includes all asset classes, not just stocks.

 The trick is this can be much more complicated than it sounds.
 So start early, ignore the hoards of idiots, and read read read!